 - The SMSF needs to make sure that the property has not been used as security for a loan or mortgage.

 - The laws and customs are different in all countries and the implications specific to that country will need to be adhered to.

 - The entity you have established will have to be registered to pay taxes in the overseas country.
 An accountant in that country will be able to provide the appropriate assistance.
 We will be able to help you with the tax obligations locally.

 - To avoid paying double taxes here is a list of countries that the ATO has a reciprocal tax treaty with.

-- If you are planning to borrow funds to make the overseas property investment the fund must confirm that the SMSF loan includes limited recourse includes the correct limited recourse clauses.
+- If you are planning to borrow funds to make the overseas property investment, the fund must confirm that the SMSF loan includes limited recourse arrangements and the correct limited recourse clauses.

 - The LRBA terms and conditions must be consistent with good arm’s length practices.